cedricwalter/ViaFerrata/Schwarzhorn.md

 # Schwarzhorn

 The Schwarzhorn Via Ferrata near Grindelwald is a moderately difficult (K3) alpine climb leading to the 2,928-meter summit of the Schwarzhorn, offering sweeping panoramic views of the Bernese Alps.
+Overall a very easy Ferrata (more like an Alpine path with some ladders).
 Airily staggered aluminum ladders on steep vertical rock faces and an exposed ridge traverse

 ⏱️ Duration 6-7h hours for the complete round trip from Grindelwald, 10.5km